TimHill83/sanity-keyzapp-test/schemas/howTo/howTo.md

 ### Steps can have an "outcome"
 An "Outcome is not a step, but it is information (basically in the same format) that tells you something has happened.

-**ToDo:** Currently I've implemented outcomes separately, but they can only really happen as a direct result of a step, so should combine?
+Initially I created a separate document called `outcome` that was referenced from the HowTo, but since an outcome is always dependent on a Step, I put an outcomes array in the step.
 ### How to handle Recommended next How-To's?
-This is straying into process territory, but for a customer user especially, there are sometimes processes that logically follow that they should be able to look up.
+**ToDo:** This is straying into process territory, but for a customer user especially, there are sometimes processes that logically follow that they should be able to look up.
 Perhaps add this as a further optional link.